 There are eight counties in Southwest Michigan that make up the traffic base for the Gerald R. Ford International Airport (Airport).
 These counties are considered the Airport Catchment Area and constitute roughly a 50-mile radius centered around Grand Rapids.
 Grand Rapids and its surrounding communities have a diverse make up of industries including health care, manufacturing, pharmaceuticals, agriculture, and technology.
-The region is economically solid and has been steadily growing in both population and economic output.
+Although the region experienced a downturn as the result of the COVID-19 pandemic, it is showing signs of coming back stronger than ever.
+Hospitality and tourism is coming back slower than some other industries, but overall the region is on the economic mend.